-Dermatopathology is a combination of dermatology and pathology and to a lesser extent of surgical pathology that specializes in the have a look at of cutaneous sicknesses at a microscopic and molecular degree.
-It additionally encompasses analyses of the capacity reasons of skin diseases at a primary stage.
-Dermatologists are able to apprehend most skin diseases based on their appearances, anatomic distributions, and behaviour.
-Sometimes, however, those standards do not allow a conclusive prognosis to be made, and a pores and skin biopsy is taken to be tested under the microscope or subject to other molecular checks.
-That system well-known shows the histology of the sickness and effects in a selected diagnostic interpretation.
-In some cases, extra specialized checking out desires to be performed on biopsies, inclusive of immunofluorescence, immunohistochemistry, electron microscopy, float cytometry and molecular-pathologic evaluation.
+Dermatopathology is a joint subspecialty of dermatology and pathology and to a lesser extent of surgical pathology that focuses on the study of cutaneous diseases at a microscopic and molecular level.
+Dermatologists are able to recognize most skin diseases based on their appearances, anatomic distributions, and behavior.
+Sometimes, however, those criteria do not allow a conclusive diagnosis to be made, and a skin biopsy is taken to be examined under the microscope or subjected to other molecular tests.
+That process reveals the histology of the disease and results in a specific diagnostic interpretation.
+In some cases, additional specialized testing needs to be performed on biopsies including immunofluorescence, immunohistochemistry, electron microscopy, flow cytometry, and molecular-pathologic analysis.

 Conditions that irritate, clog, or inflame your skin can cause symptoms such as redness, swelling, burning, and itching.
 Allergies, irritants, your genetic makeup, and certain diseases and immune system problems can cause dermatitis, hives, and other skin conditions.

 Skin cancer is the uncontrolled growth of abnormal skin cells.
 It occurs when unrepaired DNA damage to skin cells (most often caused by ultraviolet radiation from sunshine or tanning beds) triggers mutations or genetic defects that lead the skin cells to multiply rapidly and form malignant tumors.
 Mohs Surgery is the method used for treating skin cancers.